Marina Cortelles: Senior

 She became a senior in 2023, debuting in the Italian club championship with Ginnastica Tarranuova.
 She then competed in an international tournament in Ourense.
 In December she won gold with hoop, silver with ribbon and in the All-Around at a tournament in Oviedo.
 In 2024 Marina was 8th at the Ourense international tournament.
 In April she was 33rd at the Sofia International Tournament.

 In 2025, she was included in the Spanish senior group, making her debut at the World Cup in Sofia where Spain won gold overall and with 3 balls and 2 hoops.
 In May they won silver in the All-Around and with 5 hoops, as well as bronze in the mixed event, at the stage in Portimão.
 Selected for the European Championships in Tallinn, she helped the group win gold in the All-Around for the first time in 33 years, winning gold in the two event finals too.
 In July, group won gold medals in all-around and both apparatus finals at the World Challenge Cup in Cluj-Napoca.
 In August, the group competed at the 2025 World Championships in Rio de Janeiro, Brazil, winning bronze medals in group all-around and 5 ribbons.
 They took 4th place in 3 balls + 2 hoops final and finished 8th in team competition together with Alba Bautista and Lucia González.

+The group debuted the following year at the 2026 World Cup in Sofia, being 11th overall, 15th with 5 balls and 11th with 3 hoops & 4 clubs.
+In April they won silver in the All-Around and gold with 3 hoops & 4 clubs in Baku.
+They took 7th place in 5 balls final.
+Next, they competed at World Challenge Cup in Portimão, taking gold in 5 balls and bronze in 3 hoops + 4 clubs final.
+On May 27-31, Marina and her teammates (Inés Bergua, Andrea Corral, Andrea Fernández, Lucía Muñoz, Salma Solaun) won three gold medals (in all group events) at the 2026 European Championships in Varna.
+Spain thus repeated its achievement from the 2025 European Championships, becoming the first group in the modern era to win all group gold medals at two consecutive European Championships.
+They were 4th in team competition together with individual gymnasts Alba Bautista and Daniela Picó.
+In July, they won bronze medal in all-around behind Brazil and China at Milan World Cup and gold medal in 5 Ball final.